 How do I rent sheltered housing?

-The private rental market for sheltered housing is very small as the vast majority of schemes are owned by councils, housing associations or local charities.
-However, there are a handful of sheltered housing schemes that are privately owned with properties to rent on a private basis at a market rate.
+The majority of sheltered housing schemes are operated by local councils, housing associations or local charities.
+But there is also a smaller private rental market for sheltered housing, with properties to rent on a private basis at a market rate.

 To rent sheltered housing on a private basis you can: